Hurricane Maria's path: Track the storm here

 Where is Maria today?

-Hurricane Maria is 55 miles north of Grand Turk Island and 445 miles east-southeast of Nassau in the Bahamas, the National Hurricane Center's 11 a.m.
-ET advisory said Friday.
+Hurricane Maria is approximately 300 miles east-northeast of Great Abaco Island and 475 miles south-southeast of Cape Hatteras, N.C., according to the National Hurricane Center's 5 p.m.
+ET advisory.

 HURRICANE WARNING VS. WATCH: HOW ARE THEY DIFFERENT?

-The storm is traveling northwest at 8 mph with maximum sustained winds of 125 mph.
+The storm is traveling north close to 9 mph with maximum sustained winds around 105 mph.

-Maria is expected to gradually weaken in the next 48 hours, according to forecasters.
+"On the forecast track, the core of Maria will move well east of the southeast coast of the United States during the next day or so," the advisory said.

 What else should I know about the hurricane?